haka-security/haka/modules/alert/syslog/doc/module.rst

-Syslog logging `log/syslog`
+Syslog alert `alert/syslog`
 ===========================

 Description
 ^^^^^^^^^^^

-Module that output log messages using syslog.
+Module that output alerts to syslog.

 By default, the message are send to the facility local0.
 You can adjust your syslogd.conf accordingly.